Tetrakern/fictioneer-child-theme/README.md

 ### Tabula Rasa

-If you want to make sure users without administrator or moderator capabilities cannot see or access *anything*, put the following into your `functions.php`.
+While the theme already restricts non-administrator roles, you may want to go one step further and make absolutely sure that the admin panel does not expose sensitive data or functions.
+This will also account for custom roles added.
+Put the following into your `functions.php`.

 ```php
 function child_admin_screen_tabula_rasa() {